|FROM DOT TO DOMESDAY||Early Medieval||The Birth of Nations: England|

 Attributed to the bard Aneirin is ‘Y Gododdin’, a long elegiac Welsh poem which records the defeat of an elite band of warriors who had ridden from the northern British kingdom of Gododdin (modern south-east Scotland) to engage Northumbrian forces at Catraeth (usually, though without certainty, identified as Catterick).
 The Britons, led by one Mynyddog Mwynfawr (Mynyddog the Wealthy), were annihilated by the vastly greater numbers of Anglo-Saxons – apparently a combined Bernician and Deiran force.
 The battle of Catraeth is generally placed early in Æthelfrith's reign, around 600, though he is not named.

-Bede continues: “Hereupon, Aedán, king of the Scots that dwell in Britain, being alarmed by his success, came against him with a great and mighty army,* but was defeated and fled with a few followers; for almost all his army was cut to pieces at a famous place, called Degsastan, that is, Degsa Stone.
-In which battle also Theobald, brother to Æthelfrith, was killed, with almost all the forces he commanded.* This war Æthelfrith brought to an end in the year of our Lord 603, the eleventh of his own reign, which lasted twenty-four years ...
+Bede continues: “Hereupon, Aedan, king of the Scots that dwell in Britain, being alarmed by his success, came against him with a great and mighty army,* but was defeated and fled with a few followers; for almost all his army was cut to pieces at a famous place, called Degsastan, that is, Degsa Stone [not certainly identified].
+In which battle also Theobald, brother to Æthelfrith, was killed, with almost all the forces he commanded.* This war Æthelfrith brought to an end in the year of our Lord 603, the 11th of his own reign, which lasted 24 years ...
 From that time, no king of the Scots in Britain durst make war on the English nation to this day.” (‘HE’ I, 34).

 According to the chronology indicated by the ‘Historia Brittonum’, it was in 604 that Æthelfrith took control of Deira.
 How he managed this takeover is nowhere recorded, but he married Acha, the daughter of Ælle (erstwhile king of Deira), about this time (their son, Oswald, being thirty-seven at the time of his death in 642 *) and, at some stage, he forced Ælle's son, Edwin, into exile.*